$160 for a 50-minute session

 Instinctively, we sensed an inner calling.
 We sensed a desire to know more and to live more.
 But the negative voices of the past clamor for our attention.
 We can become confused, disheartened, and discouraged.
 We find ourselves lost.
 We are set adrift in the despair of this realization:

 “I am not where I need and want to be.”

-Sometimes the biggest question is simply, “where do I begin?”
+Sometimes the biggest question is actually:

+I understand this story because I’ve followed a similar path in my own journey.
 For years, I walked around thinking that there was something fundamentally wrong with me and that meant I wasn’t as important, valuable, or lovable as everyone else.

 After several years of repeated disappointment, embarrassment, and self-exhaustion, I finally set aside the illusion that I could fix everything by myself.

 At the darkest and most fractured time in my life, I was blessed to be given the gifts of humility, hope and a desperate willingness to do whatever I had to do to change my life.
 I found encouragement and support through individual and group therapy, marriage counseling, spiritual direction, and the addictions community.
-My life today is profoundly greater and more meaningful than I could have ever imagined and it is my own experience that inspires me to help others who find themselves battling similar hardships.
+My life today is profoundly greater and more meaningful than I could have ever imagined.
+It is my own experience that inspires me to help others who find themselves battling similar hardships.

 This is what I carried with me into the work I did for almost 15 years as a mobile crisis counselor, a mental health specialist and a program manager in the Davidson County Jail.
 In each of my roles, I saw firsthand the transformative power of human support and connection despite being a witness to an insurmountable amount of pain, grief, doubt, and calamity.
 It has been through a culmination of all my experiences where I have witnessed firsthand the instinctual and internal drive to make sense of the world around us and most importantly, to make sense of the world inside of us.